heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 \omega_k\approx \frac{\gamma}{2\lambda\sigma_k^2} \propto \frac{1}{\sigma_k^2}.
 $$

-Intermediate values of $\lambda$ go between these two regimes, with a degeneracy at $\lambda = 0$ where only expected return matters.
+Intermediate values of $\lambda$ interpolate between these two regimes, with a degeneracy at $\lambda = 0$ where only expected return matters.